DonTron-prog/agent_sre/code-rag/DEVELOPER_GUIDE.md

 *   Modify `DataLoader` or create a new loader class to support different datasets or data formats.
 *   Adjust `DataProcessor` if the new data source has different fields or requires different cleaning steps.
 Update the `error_key` and `solution_key` logic if necessary.
+*   For adding real SRE incident data (instead of synthetic data):
+    *   Create a data loader for your incident management system.
+    *   Map incident fields to the expected structure (error, solution, metadata).
+    *   Adjust the processor for any specific cleaning or normalization steps.

 ### Embedding Models